cfshi/coronavirus/proposal.md

 # Draft title suggestions

+* How information about COVID-19 travels between interest groups and affects public behaviour or
-* How information about COVID-19 travels across forums and affects public behaviour
+* How information about COVID-19 travels across the public, media, science community and policy makers and affects public behaviour

 # Research Questions: